SuperDisk/SupercoolNameinator/README.md

 3. Simultaneously, the bot reads comments for acronyms being used (series of capital letters)
 4. If it finds one that's in the database, it comments the "definition" and reference comment from where it came.

 That's it.
 My operation of the bot lasted 2 days, until it was banned by AskReddit and had all its comments deleted.
+[Here is the fruits of its labor](http://www.reddit.com/u/SupercoolNameinator)

 ###Technical